yarnmengnus/tp/docs/team/kiatkat.md

 * Performed most of the renaming required for the initial morph of AB3 into ProfPlan
 * Responsible for removing redundancies and cleaning up the codebase [#121](https://github.com/AY2324S1-CS2103T-W15-1/tp/pull/121)
   [#137](https://github.com/AY2324S1-CS2103T-W15-1/tp/pull/137)
-* Consolidated features to be implemented at the beginning of the project and divided work into issues for delegation
+* Consolidated features and divided work into issues for delegation
-* Responsible for the creation and enforcement of early milestones for `v1.2` and `v1.3` to prevent deadline overrun
+* Created and enforced early milestones for `v1.2` and `v1.3` to prevent deadline overrun
-* Contributed to all team planning, scoping out the breadth and depth of features to be implemented
+* Contributed to all team planning, scoping out features to be implemented

-### Enhancements to existing features
-* Updated the `find` feature to new specifications: [#77](https://github.com/AY2324S1-CS2103T-W15-1/tp/pull/77)

 ### User Guide

 * Added documentation for the `find` and `set` features ([#22](https://github.com/AY2324S1-CS2103T-W15-1/tp/issues/22)), the `recur/` flag and corresponding mentions of recurring tasks, as well as supported setting parameters
 * Clarified the acceptable values for the parameters that the user can input
-* Wrote the section "What can ProfPlan do for you?" and some sections under "Advanced Features"
+* Wrote the section "What can ProfPlan do for you?" and part of "Advanced Features"
 * Made some tweaks to fix language errors

 ### Developer Guide